Hall Effect Sensor Pinout: The Complete Guide

 Working Principle

 All A3114 Hall Effect sensors have materials with magnetic fields but without active charges.
-So, these charges will become active whenever it receives the voltage directly on the input pins.
+So, these charges will become active whenever they receive the voltage directly on the input pins.

 Additionally, these charged particles create a force when they move through the magnetic field, reflecting them on a straight path.